FOR MEDIATION TRAINERS OR TRAINING PROVIDERS

 Approved Providers- How to Seek Re-Approval

-When you reapply, because the three-year approval period is about to expire and the course and trainers have not changed:
+When you reapply, because the five-year approval period is about to expire and the course and trainers have not changed:

 - Email the detailed training agenda to Part146@nycourts.gov and indicate in the email that the course and trainers are the same as previously approved.